Design lead-scoring models

-Your landing pages will typically either create a lead/contact pair when you create a new contact, or associate new leads with existing contacts when they're available.
+Your landing pages will typically either create a lead/contact pair when they create a new contact, or associate new leads with existing contacts when they're available.
 But when you create a lead manually, you must also associate it with a contact manually to enable lead scoring.

 Create, view, and manage your lead-scoring models